DevSujeet/azure_oath/Readme.md

 To understand the SSO process on Azure.

 - The App is able to fetch tokens from the Azure when user enters thier cred on MS login.
-- App has the ability to validate and decode token using proper keys using JWKS.
+- App has the ability to validate and decode token using proper keys using JWKS.(ref: https://robertoprevato.github.io/Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python/)

 ## Azure Portal Configuration